 You remember George W. Bush, right?
 And how passionate he was about securing our borders, right?
 Right.

 The troops being sent will not of course be shooting people down as they cross the border.
 What I'd guess they'll be doing is taking over some of the Border Patrol drudge work to free up Border Patrol agents to deal with asylum applicants.

 Of which there may not be many.
 The size of the caravan seems to have dwindled considerably.
 The government of Mexico has been handing out permits so that the caravanners can stay in that country.

 Random observation from the current press.
-This is actually The Economist
+This is actually The Economist, March 31st:

 Not very long ago—a mere generation, twenty or thirty years ago—it was possible to believe that any Third World country, with sensible economic policies, could become a Denmark, a U.S.A., an Australia.
 The Cold War was won; we were witnesses to the End of History.

 Nobody believes any of that now.
 History may have ended, but human biodiversity didn't.
 Countries with a decently high mean IQ, and some track record of civilizational attainment, and not in thrall to crazy religious or ideological cults, will do well.
 The rest will sink into squalor and desperation.

 There are some open cases.
 India may have a chance, Brazil possibly, Southeast Asia and some Arab countries.

 Black Africa, though, and most of Latin America north of the white "cone" nations—Chile, Argentina, Uruguay—… is it possible to have any hope for these places?

 I was just recently reading something about Venezuela.
 Four million people have fled the place.
 [Fleeing Venezuelans need refuge in the US, Latin America and elsewhere, By Alvaro Vargas Llosa, Fox News, March 31, 2018.]
 Inflation is six thousand percent per annum.
 There are food riots; people are eating their pets.